 - Tannins: soft, smooth, or firm

-- Acidity: crisp, refreshing, or soft
+- Acidity: crisp and refreshing or soft and round

 - Occasion: casual dinner, gift, celebration, business meal